 What is an Artwork Statement for?

 An Artist Statement communicates the main concerns within your practice.
 You might consider it a shortcut to understanding what your artwork is about – so that a selection panel, who sometimes have limited time – can get an idea of your work in as short a time as possible.

-What should I include in my Artist Statement?
+What should I write in my Artist Statement?

 How?
 How do you make your work?
 Describe how your work is made.
 What kind of approach do you take to your mark making, colour palette and materials?